Federal action on gender-based violence

 Women and Gender Equality Canada (WAGE)

-WAGE leads the development and implementation of the federal GBV Strategy, which is the federal contribution to the National Action Plan to End Gender-Based Violence.
+WAGE leads the development and implementation of the federal GBV Strategy.
 The Department manages the Gender-based Violence Program and the Women’s Program, providing direct funding to community organizations to help them prevent and address GBV, and to address systemic barriers to women’s equality in Canadian society.
 It also works with provincial and territorial governments to support victims and survivors of GBV, and currently has bilateral agreements with all jurisdictions to support crisis hotlines and the implementation of the National Action Plan to End GBV.

 Public Health Agency of Canada (PHAC)

-PHAC supports projects that promote safe relationships and prevent youth dating violence, family violence, and child maltreatment from a health perspective.
+PHAC supports projects that promote safe relationships and prevent child maltreatment, youth dating violence, and family violence from a health perspective.
 PHAC also supports initiatives to equip health professionals and service providers with tools to recognize and respond safely to family violence.
 In addition, PHAC provides information on Canadian resources and support services and more general information on family violence, through the Stop Family Violence website.

 Public Safety Canada (PS)